 pytest before committing changes.

-The code in the cellfinder repository should be primarily for cell detection.
+The code in the cellfinder repository should be primarily the analysis of whole-brain microscopy images.
 Other changes should be added to the relevant repository:

 All file paths should be defined in